(How I Embraced The Pure Land Teachings)

 Although I had the Three Provisions Faith (in Amituofo), Aspiration (to reach his Pure Land) and Practice (of Nianfo) to some extent, all my prior occasional Nianfo sessions lacked sincerity that holds the provisions together.
 I had treated Amituofo’s name as a neutral subject for meditation, like my breathing.
 What missing was the sincere sense of reverence and refuge for life.
 How moving it is, that despite this, Amituofo is still perfectly compassionate, patiently waiting for a fool like me to connect to him sincerely!
 How touching it is, that he likewise extends his blessings to everyone alive, near death and even deceased!

 Although possible to enter the jhanas with Nianfo, without sincerity in Nianfo, there is only single-pointedness or concentration, without wholeheartedness (that leads to single-mindedness).
 This cannot connect to Amituofo as lack of sincerity is lack of the provisions.
-That said, sincere Nianfo is already a perfect meditative practice, according to the Mahasamnipata Sutra (Sutra Of The Great Assembly; 大集经) – ‘If one is only mindful of Amita[bha Buddha; Amituofo], this is named as unsurpassable, profound and wonderful meditation.’ (若人但念阿弥陀，是名无上深妙禅。) This is so as it offers protection from all Buddhas and leads to Pure Land that ensures the swiftest progress to Buddhahood.
+That said, sincere Nianfo is already a perfect meditative practice, according to the Mahasamnipata Sutra (Great Collection Sutra; 大集经) – ‘If a person is only mindful of Amituofo, this is named as the unsurpassable, profound and wonderful meditation.’ (若人但念阿弥陀，是名无上深妙禅。) This is so as it offers protection from all Buddhas and leads to Pure Land that ensures the swiftest progress to Buddhahood.

 Despite us not being desperate ‘enough’ due to lack of life-or-death situations to be super sincere most of the time, it is nevertheless true that with utmost sincerity mindful of Amituofo, he will be there.
 Also assuring is that though helpful, great concentration is not crucial for connecting to him, for how many have it when sick or dying?
 Again, wholehearted sincerity that synergises the provisions is key, for blissful single-mindedness to arise after connecting to Amituofo.
 It is true, as the Immeasurable Life Sutra says, that 10, a few or even a single sincere chant, can connect to Amituofo.
 Even silent mindful chanting will work, for how many of us can chant aloud if very sick and dying?